Ridge Regression

 While this estimator is optimal when \(X^\top X\) is well-conditioned, high-dimensional settings where \(d \gg n\) lead to

-non-unique and highly sensitive to noise - a phenomenon known as overfitting.
-Regularization addresses
+non-unique and highly sensitive to noise.
+This phenomenon is known as overfitting.

 bias-variance decomposition below.